-We performed audit procedures on all impairment models relating to material cash generating.
-We agree with management's conclusion units.
+We performed audit procedures on all impairment models relating to material cash generating units.
 Our audit procedures were performed by the Group audit team.

 We walked through and tested the design and operating effectiveness of controls, including IT controls, in place within the impairment review process.
-We were able to take a controlsreliance approach over the process.
+We were able to take a controls-reliance approach over the process.